 Dropbox is moving from a file storage service to a collaboration service, focusing on small businesses and creatives with its new all-in-one collaboration service, Paper.
 The premise of Paper is simple; it’s a place where you can create, edit, tag, and chat, all in one document.
 It essentially combines the aesthetic of Medium with the collaboration features of Google Docs.

 Paper was originally named Notes, however it was soon re-minted and launched in beta.
 Now, the app is finally coming to the public — and it’s rolling out in a hefty 21 languages.
 Not only that, but the app is gaining new features every month — including things like mobile versions of the service.

 Documents will begin with a blank page and minimal formatting options.
 Users can choose regular typeface with headers and bold or Markdown.
 Lines of code will automatically be formatted, similar to Dreamweaver’s code-recognition system.

-Dropbox Paper is currently only available in open beta, with an invite necessary to partake.
-For now, it looks like Dropbox is targeting the individual with the closed beta, but might work with small businesses to bring them up to speed with the new collaboration service.
+Dropbox Paper is currently only available around the world.
+For now, it looks like Dropbox is targeting the individual, but might work with small businesses to bring them up to speed with the new collaboration service.

 The only worry is that Dropbox may have come too late.
 The established players, Slack, Evernote, Google Docs, and OneDrive, each have a strong user base that is committed to that platform.
 It will be hard for Dropbox to change opinions, unless Paper can truly offer collaboration tools that far surpass the aforementioned competitors.

 Updated on 01-30-2017 by Christian de Looper: Added news that the app had exited beta and is launching worldwide.

 - Turn Chrome OS into a powerhouse with the best Chromebook apps